 Leanne first became interested in psychology while co-animating workshops with Peruvian psychologists in her work as an international cooperant in Lima, Peru.
 Interestingly this was a time when the country lived through the height of the terrorist activity as well as a coup d’etat.
 Her work in grief and trauma is grounded in these challenging experiences and the firm belief that there is nothing to be gained by blaming ourselves when we live through difficult events and loss.

-In her spare time Leanne enjoys tai chi, nature, art and eating good food with loved ones.
+In her spare time Leanne enjoys yoga, nature, art and eating good food with loved ones.
 As a mother of three adult children (twins born a short year and a half after her first born) she is passionate about balancing home and work life.
 And after working hard at it now for over 20 years she thinks that perhaps she is finally beginning to get it right!